Kumar-Aakash/ng-material-date-range-picker/README.md

 import { NgModule } from '@angular/core';
 import { CommonModule } from '@angular/common';
 import { BrowserModule } from '@angular/platform-browser';
-import { NgDatePickerModule } from 'ng-date-range-picker';
+import { NgDatePickerModule } from 'ng-material-date-range-picker';
 import { AppComponent } from './app.component';

 @NgModule({